sudhakar-pandiarajan/heuristic/README.md

 ![Verification](https://github.com/sudhakar-pandiarajan/heuristic/blob/main/speaker_style_verify.png)

 ## Heuristic Similarity detection
 In this stage, the heuristic cost based similarity measure was used to detect the  spoken query content in the document.
-The below plot demonstrate the similarity and heuristic similarity significance the region
+The below plot demonstrate the similarity and heuristic similarity exhibited relevant to the ground truth region.
 ![Heuristic Similarity](https://github.com/sudhakar-pandiarajan/heuristic/blob/main/heuristic_similarity_match.png)

 ## Disclaimer